mike-hewitson/weather-10/README.md

 ### Start with services

+Copy the travis config, and connect repo to travis
+Add dependencies
+Copy in environment contents

 Get data fetch things working
 Setup data access services, and tests for them
 Setup travis and heroku to get this all running automatically